particle-iot/docs/src/content/faq/raspberry-pi/beta.md

 # {{title}}

 ## How do I get access to the beta?
 In order to get access to the beta, you first have to join the waiting list.
-Anyone can join the waitlist by going to [http://particle.io/particle-pi](http://particle.io/particle-pi) and signing up with their Particle account.
+Anyone can join the wait list by going to [http://particle.io/particle-pi](http://particle.io/particle-pi) and signing up with their Particle account.
 If they don’t already have a Particle account, they can create one in that view.

 ## I’m already on the waiting list.
 Can I have access to the beta?